-chihuahua a day ago
+chihuahua 4 months ago

 Reminds me of the time I typed in a Mandelbrot Set drawing program on a C-64 back in 1984, and let it run overnight to draw the set in 160x200 with 4 colors.
 I was amazed that it worked at all.

-jbentley1 2 days ago
+jbentley1 4 months ago

 Zoom is jerky and the number of iterations don't automatically scale as I zoom in.
 Maybe I'm expecting too much for something that runs in the browser but seems like there is room for improvement.

-jwr a day ago
+jwr 4 months ago

 This brings back memories of running Fractint on my i386/33 (that's 33MHz) and waiting for a full-resolution image to be generated…

-• trynix a day ago
+• trynix 4 months ago

 Hello jwr!